Matteo567/PGHD_Visualization_Dashboard/README.md

 The project includes synthetic data for testing and demonstration:
 - 100 patients with health profiles
-- One year of data per patient (July 2024 to July 2025)
+- One year of data per patient from July 2024 to July 2025
-- 70+ data fields per patient per day
+- Multiple data fields per patient per day covering all health metrics

 ### Data Types